Post-hoc Reward Calibration: A Case Study on Length Bias: Analysis

 \paragraph{Generalisation to other bias types: markdown features.}

-To validate that our proposed method could generalise to other bias features, we apply it to calibrating the bias towards the markdown listing features in the output, motivated by the empirical findings of~\cite{DBLP:conf/nips/DuboisLTZGBGLH23}.
+To validate that our proposed method could generalise to other bias, we apply it to calibrating the bias towards the markdown listing features in the output, motivated by the empirical findings of~\cite{DBLP:conf/nips/DuboisLTZGBGLH23}.
 Observing that LLMs often utilise markdown style lists with bold subheadings as the output format, we define the characteristic function $c(x)$ as the number of headers, lists, and bold strings following ~\cite{chiang2024chatbot}.
 The calibration results for 33 BT-based RMs are shown in Fig.~\ref{fig:rb_calibrate_num_list}.
 We find that calibrating the number of lists in the output also yields improvement on the RewardBench, with a \texttt{1.81} averaged performance gain for \texttt{RC-Mean} and \texttt{1.86} for \texttt{RC-LWR}.
-Furthermore, similar to length bias calibration, improvements are observed across nearly all models, and the originally good reward models get slightly stronger after calibration.
+Furthermore, similar to length bias calibration, improvements are observed across nearly all RMs, and the originally good RMs get slightly stronger after calibration.
 The gains are not as big as the gains for calibrating length bias, which demonstrates, to some extent, that the length bias is more prevalent.

-\paragraph{Further Analysis} In Appendix~\ref{app:results}, we show that the proposed method is robust to different bandwidth choices of LWR (Fig.~\ref{fig:rb_ablation_bandwidth}).
-And its calibration effect can be smoothly adjusted by introducing a constant before the LWR prediction (Fig.~\ref{fig:rb_ablation_gamma} and Tab.~\ref{tab:dpo_results_ablation_gamma}).
+\paragraph{Further Analysis} In Appendix~\ref{app:results}, we show that the proposed method is robust to different hyper-parameter choices of LWR (Fig.~\ref{fig:rb_ablation_bandwidth}).
+For the cases when the independence assumption does not hold, we introduce a calibration constant before LWR prediction to determine how much bias to subtract, thus smoothly controlling the calibration effect (Fig.~\ref{fig:rb_ablation_gamma} and Tab.~\ref{tab:dpo_results_ablation_gamma}).
 We also demonstrate that RMs with more substantial bias benefit more from our approach (Fig.~\ref{fig:rb_improve_spearman_len}).
 We further showcase the potential of the proposed method to calibrate bias from multiple characteristics simultaneously (Fig.~\ref{fig:rb_performance_output_len_char_md}).
 Moreover, a stress test evaluating the data efficiency of the method reveals that our method is not significantly constrained by the size of the datasets used for the calibration (Fig.~\ref{fig:rb-aba-subset-size-lwr}).